l0k0ms/workshops/using-logs-to-improve-developer-productivity/steps/checking-logs.md

 ![log-flowing](https://raw.githubusercontent.com/l0k0ms/workshops/master/using-logs-to-improve-developer-productivity/images/log-flowing.png)

+*Note*: *As it's the first time your are sending logs to a new Datadog organisation it can take logs up to 1min to appear in the log explorer.*

 As you can see, logs are received but are not parsed.
 In order to go beyond just log collection we need to parse those logs to extract information and enrich them with categorization.

 ## Pattern view